Aliases for ABCC5 Gene

 GeneCards Summary for ABCC5 Gene

 ABCC5 (ATP Binding Cassette Subfamily C Member 5) is a Protein Coding gene.
-Diseases associated with ABCC5 include lymphoblastic leukemia.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+Diseases associated with ABCC5 include Lymphoblastic Leukemia.
+Among its related pathways are Glycosaminoglycan metabolism and Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview.
 GO annotations related to this gene include ATPase activity and organic anion transmembrane transporter activity.
 An important paralog of this gene is ABCC12.

 UniProtKB/Swiss-Prot for ABCC5 Gene